Achka/eduPortal/README.md

 # eduPortal

-All documentation related information will be stoed on Wiki page -> https://github.com/Achka/eduPortal/wiki
+All documentation related information will be stored on Wiki page -> https://github.com/Achka/eduPortal/wiki